pierg/fact-fortress-dapp/README.md

 ### 3 | Upload the public key *(On-Chain)*

-*Hospitals upload their public key (for the first time or when they generate a new one).
+*Authorities upload their public key (for the first time or when they generate a new one).
 This process enables the verification of the public inputs in the context of the proof of provenance.*

 ```
 PUT http://localhost:3000/publickey
 ```

 * **Caller**
-    * Hospital
+    * Provider
 * **Input**
-    * (Header) `from: owner` Only the hospital owner of an NFT can upload its public key
+    * (Header) `from: owner` Only the data provider owner of an NFT can upload its public key
     * (Parameter) `name` Name associated with the public key
     * (Parameter) `public_key` Grumpkin-based public key
 * **Output**